mbukatov/pylatest/docs/restructuredtext.rst

     test cases in the Sphinx/Pylatest project, referencing test cases for each requirement.

-    * TODO: describe how to specify requirement for a test case somewhere
+    See :ref:`document_type_testcase` for details how to specify requirements in a test case.
-    * TODO: option to limit test cases it covers, by metadata or docname path
-    * TODO: option to cover only single requirement
-    * TODO: option to fetch RHBZ title
-    * TODO: option to toggle listing of test cases covering the requirement

 Roles
 =====